-One of the biggest hidden expenses most of us have is subscriptions.
+One of the biggest hidden expenses many of us have is subscriptions.

 Subscriptions can be hard to track and budget sometimes, but if you want to be intentional with your spending, getting a grip on your subscriptions is a must.

-Start With Determining How Many Subscriptions You Have
+Start With Determining How Many Active Subscriptions You Have

 Take a minute and think about your monthly subscriptions.